Iceland Road Trip: Our 6-Day Itinerary

 Overnight: Asolfsskali Cottage

-Asolfsskali cottage is located just off the Golden Circle, on a quiet farm away from the road.
-The cottage is beautifully decorated, very cozy, and comfortable.
-Katrin the host is very friendly and welcoming.
-Mosi the farm dog is soooo adorable!
-When we arrived at the property he even accompanied us to our cottage 😊 We had a great stay at Asolfsskali cottage.
+Asolfsskali Cottage is tucked away off the Golden Circle, on a peaceful farm.
+The cottage is cozy, beautifully decorated, and comfortable.
+Katrin, the host, is warm and welcoming, and Mosi, the adorable farm dog, even escorted us to our cottage upon arrival 😊.
+We had a wonderful stay!

 Skogafoss